ryanatkn/cosmicplayground/README.md

 is a free, open source, experimental,
 **work in progress** website exploring interactive information systems with over-engineered web tech.
-It's currently steering towards explorable systems, creation and communication tools, programmable interfaces, generative creativity, multiplayer interactivity, and other neat stuff in domains like math, dataviz, web communication (messaging in chats/forums, voting), and information tools/games (ear training, music theory, more).
+It's currently steering towards abstract ideas like

+- explorable systems
+- creation and communication tools
+- programmable interfaces
+- generative creativity
+- multiplayer interactivity

+and so forth,
+in domains like

+- math
+- dataviz
+- web communication (web messaging in chats/forums, voting)
+- training tools and skill building
+- games and information tools (ear training, music theory, more)

-It explores in many directions, but the general goal is to help us learn, create, communicate, and grow.
+It aims to explore in many directions, but the general goal is to help us learn, create, communicate, and grow.